|

 moss outside Dark Cave |

 Cycads are found on some limestone hills.
-Cycads are the oldest group of seed-bearing plants and have undergone relatively very little change over the last three hundred million years or so, earning them the euphemism of “living fossils”.
-It is thought there are three species of cycad from the genus Cycas in Malaysia Cycas clivicola grows on limestone hills, and is on the IUCN Red List of thereatened species.
+Cycads are the oldest group of seed-bearing plants and have undergone relatively very little change over the last three hundred million years or so, earning them the euphemism of living fossils.
+It is thought there are three species of cycad from the genus Cycas in Malaysia.
+Cycas clivicola grows on limestone hills (clivicola means cliff dweller), and is on the IUCN Red List of threatened species.

 Unfortunately cycads are endangered due to indiscriminate collection, see Threats page.